-Our Mission: To help the ministries of King of Glory include, support and accommodate so all may serve, worship and share God’s love in our community.
+Our Mission is to help the ministries of King of Glory include, support, and accommodate so all may serve, worship, and share God’s love in our community.

-Our focus is to provide opportunities for families with disabilities to fellowship and worship in a safe environment.
-We provide ways for members and guests to communicate needs to reduce those barriers that would prevent active participation in the church’s life, all while encouraging our faith community to grow in knowledge and inclusion of all God’s children.
+Our focus is to provide opportunities for individuals with disabilities to fellowship and worship in a safe environment.
+We provide ways for members and guests to communicate needs and reduce barriers that prevent active participation in the church’s life, all while encouraging our faith community to grow in knowledge and inclusion of all God’s children.

 Sanctuary Sensory Room

-The Buddy Ministry is a program within Children’s Ministry for children with learning differences.
+The Buddy Ministry is a program within Children’s Ministry for those with learning differences.
 With the help of a buddy, these children can fully participate in a typical Sunday school class.

 What are the qualities of a Buddy?